 You can change your mind about the cash bequest at any time while you are able to change your will.
 You can name an individual person or a charity, but typically it will be a cash amount to be paid out of your estate to a relative or friend who you want to single out for a special cash gift after you die.

-If you have some specific items (e.g., a painting or a watch or an item of jewellery) that you wish to leave to a named person, then you can carefully describe the item and the person to whom you want to leave it.
+If you have some specific items (e.g. some Telstra shares or a painting or a watch or an item of jewellery) that you wish to leave to a named person, then you can carefully describe the item and the person to whom you want to leave it.
 Be careful to ensure that there is no doubt about which item you are referring to.
 Don't leave any doubt about it.
 For example, if you have 2 paintings by some well-known painter make sure that you identify the one that you mean by describing the scene or what is depicted in the painting.
 Just saying my painting by xyz is not enough if you have more than one of them.

 On the other hand, if you want to leave all of your personal effects or your clothing and jewellery, then use the next step under the heading "Effects", to do that.